RustMagazine/rustmagazine/content/issue-1/hidden-control-flow.md

 }
 ```

-Above are very simple and basic illustrations of what `future` and `runtime` do.
-Combining these two functions, you will find that in some aspects, it just acts as a loop (again, I've omitted lots of technical details to focus on the matter at hand, the real-world use cases of `runtime` are much more complex).
-The bottom line is that each `.await` implies one or more function calls (call to `poll()` or `poll_future()` ).
-They are what the "hidden control flow" in the title refers to and the places where "cancellation" happens.
+These are basic illustrations of what `Future` and `runtime` do.
+By combining these two functions, you can see that the runtime acts as a loop (note that many technical details have been omitted).
+The bottom line is that each `.await` results in one or more function calls (calls to `poll()` or `poll_future()`).
+These are what the **"hidden control flow"** in the title refers to and the places where "cancellation" occurs.

 ```rust
 fn run() -> Output {